Phi Alpha Theta

 Dr. Robert Carriker of Gonzaga University is chair of the Phi Alpha Theta National Advisory Board.
 In this photo, he acknowledges the appreciation of delegates at the society's business meeting in Albuquerque on January 4, 2014, for his successful Phi Alpha Theta presidency from January, 2012 to January, 2014.

 Phi Alpha Theta was created in March, 1921 at the University of Arkansas by Dr. Nels Cleven, an assistant professor of history at the time.
 The event is marked today by a bronze plaque located outside Old Main on the university's Fayetteville campus.
-Since then, the society has grown to more than 860 chapters and 350,000 members.
+Since its start, the society has grown to some 840 active chapters and 350,000 members.
 Approximately 9,500 new members are initiated into the organization each academic year.

 The mission of Phi Alpha Theta is "to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 We seek to bring students, teachers, and writers of history together for intellectual and social exchanges, which promote and assist historical research and publication by our members in a variety of ways."